Delta Children LX Side by Side ReviewPrice: $100.00 List | $66.00 at Amazon - 34% off

 The Delta took us just under 3 minutes to assemble.
 It has an average manual and no tools are required to put it together.

 The Delta earned a 3 of 10 for quality.
 With a list price of $100 this stroller is about what you would expect for the price.
 This stroller has a basic frame with round tubing and exposed fasteners.
 The fabric has a slick plastic feel and there is very little padding with weak elastic on the pockets.
-The plastic wheels are smaller and cheaper than most, but are probably the only thing better than those found on the ZOE XL2 Deluxe.
+The plastic wheels are smaller and cheaper than most.
 Altogether the Delta has cheaper materials that come together in a somewhat sloppy configuration that still gets the job done, but is unlikely to impress.

 — Juliet Spurrier, MD & BabyGearLab Team